Colgate profit falls on Venezuela, restructuring charges

-(Reuters) - Colgate-Palmolive Co (CL.N) posted lower quarterly profit on Thursday as sales grew but the recent devaluation of the Venezuelan bolivar led to a hefty charge.
+April 25 (Reuters) - Colgate-Palmolive Co posted lower quarterly profit on Thursday as sales grew but the recent devaluation of the Venezuelan bolivar led to a hefty charge.

 Colgate, best known for its namesake toothpaste, earned $460 million, or 97 cents per share, in the first quarter, down from $593 million, or $1.23 per share, a year earlier.
 The latest period included a one-time aftertax charge of $111 million, or 23 cents per share, from remeasuring its Venezuelan balance sheet due to the country’s currency devaluation in February.
 It also included aftertax restructuring charges of $55 million, or 12 cents per share.